 Youth Services offers a range of programs, activities and resources for children and youth between the ages of 10-24.
-This includes the Youth Centre, Indigenous Youth C.R.E.W., Peer to Peer Education and Programs for Newcomers.
+This includes the Youth Centre, Indigenous Youth C.R.E.W., Peer 2 Peer, and Programs for Newcomers.

 Please inquire directly with the program contacts below for more information or call CNH reception at 604-435-0323.
 For additional program information, visit www.cnhyouth.com and connect with the Youth team on Instagram @cnhyouth.